Gravitational scalar-tensor theory: Summary and Discussion

 \section{Summary and Discussion}

-We have considered a new form of scalar-tensor theory where the action is composed of Ricci scalar and its first and second derivatives.
+We have considered a new form of scalar-tensor theory where the action is composed of Ricci scalar and its first and second derivatives, which is dubbed as ``Gravitational scalar-tensor theory" because it can be written only in terms of gravitational language, that is metric and its derivatives.
 Surprisingly, despite the higher derivative nature of the Lagrangian, the theory is healthy in the sense that there is no ghost nor Ostrogradski instabilities under an appropriate choice of the functional form of the Lagrangian.
 This model only possesses $2+2$ degrees of freedom, namely 2 for scalar degrees of freedom and 2 for tensors.
 We have also extended the theory so as to include more higher derivative terms while keeping the same number of degrees of freedom as before and discussed the relation to the multi-field extension of Horndeski's theory.

 In the present paper, we have focused on the inclusion of the Ricci scalar and its derivatives only.
 It will be also interesting to include derivatives of Riemann tensor to extend the so-called $f(\ma{Riemann})$ theory \cite{Deruelle:2009zk}.